Amorphic79/PokeApi-For-Unity/README.md

 <li>Gen 8 Pokemon don't get moves added.
 They don't exist in the API.</li>
 <li>Other evolutions than Level-Up or Use-Item doesn't get added.
 No support in code yet.</li>
 <li>Item sprites get duplicates downloaded.
 Many TMs use the same sprite, but in the API they are unique.</li>
+<li>Some data is missing from the assets.
+Not in API.
+Example is how much health a Potion gives, or if the item can be used in battle.
+Same for TMs, this doesn't fill in the move just creates the asset and fills in the text.</li>
 </ul>